Ways to Give

 Cash gifts are the most common form of contribution to the USC Upstate Foundation and provide immediate support to your area of interest.
 An outright gift is most often claimed as an income tax deduction for the year in which it is given.

-You can make a Cash gift to the University through our secure Online Giving site.
+You can make a Cash gift to the University through secure Online Giving.

 Stocks, bonds and mutual funds fall into the category of Securities.